Setting money goals so they actually stick!

 When it comes to money goals, make sure building an emergency fund is one of them.
 If there’s one thing the pandemic showed us is that things can change very quickly and we have no idea what’s around the corner.
 An emergency fund can protect you financially if you have a change of circumstance, whether you lose your job or you leave a relationship.
 Start by putting a little away each month and eventually build that up into 3 months worth of living expenses.

-You can do this in the Wagestream app by setting up your saving pots to save directly from your pay.
+You can do this in the Wagestream app by setting up your Build pots to build directly from your pay.
 Take a look here.

 Plan a money check-in